bbbguji/2025fall_intro2CG_atlas/README.md

 ## Introduction
 This is the **NYCU 2025 Fall Introduction to Computer Graphic Final project**.
 It is the modification of the Github repo [Altas](https://github.com/LiamHz/atlas)
 ### perlin-based_atlas
 adds some features and UI based on the original repo.
-See [Method I](https://github.com/timidtimmm/2025fall_intro2CG_atlas/new/main?filename=README.md#method-i---dynamic-environmentperlin-based_atlas)
+See Method I.
 ### texture_mapping_method
 use The AI Workflow and some texture mapping method plus some of the Method I to implement.
-See  [Method II](https://github.com/timidtimmm/2025fall_intro2CG_atlas/new/main?filename=README.md#method-ii---ai-assisted-terrain-pipelinetexture_mapping_method)
+See  Method II.
 ## Project Objectives
 - Visual Continuity & Realism:Smooth biome(生態系) transitions using linear interpolation (removing blocky artifacts).
 - High Interactivity: Real-time UI for adjusting Season, Time, and Humidity.